antoine-coulon/structured-concurrency-the-hidden-power-behind-effect/PLAN-new.md

 "Concurrency is about dealing with a lot of things at once" (Rob Pike)

-- Managing efficiently concurrency, starvation
+- Managing efficiently concurrency, avoiding starvation
-- Race conditions, cancelation, deadlocks, resource leaks, orphan tasks/threads/processes
+- Dealing with race conditions, cancelation, deadlocks, resource leaks
-- Unstructured concurrency leads to "orphan" tasks.
+- Orphan tasks/threads/processes

 3) Let's take for instance an example with a short snippet of code using async/await